 Everyone has their own preferred way of working.
 Not everyone is an early riser or a night owl, and the optimum times for focus can vary wildly from person to person.
-The widespread move to homeworking that came with the outbreak of COVID-19 saw some employees starting and finishing work earlier, others later, and others breaking up their day with offline activities from home schooling to walking the dog.
+The widespread move to hybrid working saw some employees starting and finishing work earlier, others later, and others breaking up their day with offline activities.
 Now, in hybrid models, many employees have continued to solidify their own personal habits, and work in the way that suits them best.

-This is a positive result to have come out of the difficulties in the last 18 months.
-But hybrid work is not without its challenges.
-Half of UK workers (51%) Informó sentimiento “quemado” at the end of 2020, and a World Economic Forum estudiar found some homeworking employees during COVID-19 lockdowns ended up working longer hours, having more meetings, and sending more emails.
-It’s clear, alongside all the benefits of hybrid work, that without visibility into worker welfare comes a very real risk of burnout.
+This is often seen as a positive result to have come out of the difficulties of the pandemic but hybrid work is not without its challenges.
+An increasing number of workers report feeling “burnt out”, with many employees working longer hours, having more meetings, and sending more emails.
+It’s clear, alongside all the benefits of hybrid work, that without visibility into worker welfare comes a very real risk of burnout

-Burnout is not a new concept, but it has become a hot topic over the last 18 months thanks to its ties to hybrid work.
-Our own recent survey of 2,000 UK hybrid workers found that 30% are working longer hours and 31% struggle to switch off from work.
-The “creep de la misión” of work into home life is clearly a major problem in hybrid models, and organizations need to find a way of combating it.
+Burnout is not a new concept, but it has become a hot topic over the last couple of years thanks to its ties to hybrid work.
+Our own survey of 2,000 UK hybrid workers found that 30% are working longer hours and 31% struggle to switch off from work.
+The “mission creep” of work into home life is clearly a major problem in hybrid models, and organizations need to find a way of combating it.
 On top of this, 27% said that hybrid working made them feel more isolated, which could also seriously impact well-being over time.

 This is the challenge: organizations offering hybrid models want their employees to work how they prefer.
 But with everyone working different hours, it can be hard to make sure that individuals aren’t working excessively long days and putting themselves at risk of burning out.
 When everyone was working in an office at the same time, it was easy to see if someone was frequently staying late or overdoing it.
 It was also easier to see interactions between employees – who is more confident, and who is quieter and might be struggling to form relationships in the workplace?
 With a dispersed workforce, it can be harder to safeguard employees.
 HR teams need to be able to carry out regular checks on remote workers’ well-being, but this is a challenge when no one can observe an employee in person.